 Exceeding expectations and outstripping other instrumental albums which have perhaps come over more like Eurorack modular tutorials, ‘Nil By Mouth’ is a truly excellent album in its own right.
 It will be appreciated by the synth cognoscenti, but it deserves a wider audience.

-‘Nil By Mouth’ is released by Blanc Check on CD and available from 25th September 2015 via the usual retail outlets.
-It can also be purchased direct from the Official Blancmange Store at http://blancmange.tmstor.es/
+‘Nil By Mouth’ is released by Blanc Check on CD and available via the usual retail outlets, download available from https://blancmangemusic.bandcamp.com/album/nil-by-mouth

 Text by Chi Ming Lai